gatling/gatling/src/sphinx/http/http_check.rst

 .. note:: The header names are available as constants in the DSL, accessible from the ``HttpHeaderNames`` object, e.g. ``HttpHeaderNames.ContentType``.

-.. note:: ``Location`` header value is automatically decoded when performing a check on it.

 By default, it can extract 0 or 1 capture group, so the extract type is ``String``.

 One can extract more than 1 capture group and define an different type with the ``ofType[T]`` extra step: